-By default, the log uses ${\tt LogFormatter}$ to format the log output, where ${\tt LogFormatter}$ has the following options:
+By default, the log uses LogFormatter to format the log output, where LogFormatter has the following options:

-Option Default Description showAll false Quick option for turning all options on. (multiline, maxChars has to be manually set if to be used) showExchangeId false Show the unique exchange ID. showExchangePattern true Camel 2.3: Shows the Message Exchange Pattern (or MEP for short). showProperties false Show the exchange properties. showHeaders false Show the In message headers. showBodyType true Show the In body Java type. showBody true Show the In body. showOut false If the exchange has an Out message, show the Out message. showException false Camel 2.0: If the exchange has an exception, show the exception message (no stack trace). showCaughtException false Camel 2.0: If the exchange has a caught exception, show the exception message (no stack trace).
+Option Default Description Description showAll false Quick option for turning all options on. (multiline, maxChars has to be manually set if to be used) showExchangeId false Show the unique exchange ID. showExchangePattern true Camel 2.3: Shows the Message Exchange Pattern (or MEP for short). showProperties false Show the exchange properties. showHeaders false Show the In message headers. showBodyType true Show the In body Java type. showBody true Show the In body.

+showOut false If the exchange has an Out message, show the Out message. showException false Camel 2.0: If the exchange has an exception, show the exception message (no stack trace). showCaughtException false Carnel 2.0: If the exchange has a caught exception, show the exception message (no stack trace).
 A caught exception is stored as a property on the exchange and for instance a doCatch can catch exceptions.
-See Try Catch Finally. showStackTrace false Camel 2.0: Show the stack trace, if an exchange has an exception.

-showFuture false Camel 2.1: Whether Camel should show java.util.concurrent.Future bodies or not.
-If enabled Camel could potentially wait until the Future task is done.
-Will by default not wait. multiline false If true, each piece of information is logged on a new line. maxChars Camel 2.0: Limits the number of characters logged per line.
+See Try Catch Finally. showStackTrace false Carnel 2.0: Show the stack trace, if an exchange has an exception.
+Only effective if one of showAll, showException or showCaughtException are enabled. showFuture false Carnel 2.1: Whether Carnel should show java.util.concurrent.Future bodies or not.
+If enabled Carnel could potentially wait until the Future task is done.
+Will by default not wait. multiline false If true, each piece of information is logged on a new line. maxChars Ê Camel 2.0: Limits the number of characters logged per line.